-You can easily locate the Big Dipper in the northeast sky on these March evenings.
-The Big Dipper is part of the constellation Ursa Major, the Greater Bear.
+Tonight, or any March evening, look for the Big Dipper in the northeast sky.
+This star pattern – one of the most noticeable from Northern Hemisphere locations – is part of the constellation Ursa Major, the Greater Bear.
 And, if you can find the Big Dipper, you can also find two Hunting Dogs seen by the ancient stargazers to be nipping at the Bear’s heels.
 The Hunting Dogs are a separate constellation: tiny Canes Venatici.

-But there’s another faint object at the extreme edge of Canes Venatici that your binoculars should pick up over the coming week, while the moon is out of the evening sky.
+And there’s another faint object at the extreme edge of Canes Venatici that your binoculars should pick up.
 This object is M3, a globular star cluster located some 48,000 light-years away.
-Binoculars see it as a dim blur of light, best seen with averted vision.
-Notice that it lies almost midway between the bright star Arcturus and Cor Caroli.

 Not sure how to find Arcturus?
 Remember to follow the arc of the Big Dipper’s handle in order to locate this star, as shown on the chart below:

 Bottom line: How to use the Big Dipper to find the constellation Canes Venatici the Hunting Dogs!